Fasteners, Connectors and Flashing for Wood Treated With Copper-Based Preservatives

 Current Recommendations on Connectors for Treated Wood

-As a minimum connectors used for ACQ or CA treated wood must be manufactured from steel either hot–dipped galvanized in accordance with ASTM A653, G185 designation, or hot dipped galvanized after manufacture in accordance with ASTM A123.
+Connectors used for wood treated with a copper-based preservative must be manufactured from steel either hot–dipped galvanized in accordance with ASTM A653 or hot dipped galvanized after manufacture in accordance with ASTM A123.
+Galvanizing nails and screws is actually a sacrificial coating to protect the structural integrity of the fastener, and the presence of some white corrosion product on the surface is normal.
+Red rust appearing is an indicator of coating failure.
 The service life of these components can be extended by using a barrier membrane between the connector and the treated wood surface.
-Stainless steel connectors (type 304 or 316) should be used for maximum service life, for high preservative retentions or severe applications such as salt spray environments.
-High preservative retentions, normally used for ground contact, are over 4.0 kg/m3 (0.25 pcf) for ACQ and over 1.7 kg/m3 (0.1 pcf) for CA These can be recognized by looking at the plastic tags on the ends of the lumber.
-For borate treated wood used inside buildings, the same connectors can be used as for untreated wood.
+Stainless steel connectors (type 304 or 316) should be used for maximum service life, for high preservative retentions (i.e. ground contact products) or severe applications such as salt spray environments.
+For borate-treated wood used inside buildings, the same connectors can be used as for untreated wood.

 Current Recommendations on Fasteners for Treated Wood

-As a minimum, nails for ACQ or CA treated wood must be hot-dipped galvanized in accordance with ASTM A153.
+As a minimum, nails for wood treated with a copper-based preservative must be hot-dipped galvanized in accordance with ASTM A153.
 The zinc coating laid down using mechanical galvanizing may suffer excessive damage during nailing.
 Stainless steel should be used for maximum service life, for high preservative retentions or severe applications such as salt spray environments.
 Where appropriate, copper fasteners may also be used.
 Fasteners used in combination with metal connectors must be the same type of metal to avoid galvanic corrosion caused by dissimilar metals.
 For example stainless steel fasteners should not be used in combination with galvanized connectors.

-Screws for ACQ or CA treated wood must be hot dipped galvanized in accordance with ASTM A153 or, if recommended by the manufacturer and the preservative supplier, high-quality polymer coated.
+Screws intended for use on wood treated with a copper-based preservative must be hot dipped galvanized in accordance with ASTM A153 or, if recommended by the manufacturer and the preservative supplier, high-quality polymer coated.
 Stainless steel should be used for maximum service life, for high preservative retentions or severe applications such as salt spray environments.